julianchurchill/text-adventure/README.md

 - [FEATURE] Add ability to show inventory
 - [FEATURE] Add ability navigate between locations using the four edges of the screen

+- [STORY] Use spade on mound of dirt outside the town to uncover a clock face.

+- [BUG] Using key on the door doesn't change door name from locked to unlocked...
+  - [FIX] Mid-sentence cased name was being set in the demo content and overriding the new name